JirkaKlimes/neura/assets/message_footer.md

-(You knowledge is limited, use "query: ... " if you need online data.)
+(Use "query: ... " if you need online data.)